 Or what we consider to be grains because they have carbs (ie. wheat, couscous, rice even brown, barley, corn (tortillas, chips etc), quinoa, etc. It doesn’t matter if it’s sprouted (example Ezekiel bread- this contains 11-12 grams of net carbs per slice still – too high for P3 in my opinion).
 We can’t think about food from other diet perspectives, we have to think about it from an hCG perspective.

-Things like potatoes, sweet potatoes, yams, peas. ex. root vegetable chips, no. Sorry!
+Things like potatoes, sweet potatoes, yams, actual corn, peas. ex. root vegetable chips, no. Sorry!

 Some low sugar fruits like the berry family can usually be gotten away with like 1/2 cup in a smoothie, but I’d avoid most other fruits myself- fruits are high natural fructose sugar still – not good for Phase 3 purposes.
 Some people do keep in the P2 fruits in P3 but I would say the vast majority run into trouble keeping fruits in.